Skip to main content

 @parameter

 Currently, @parameter for requires the sequence's __iter__ method to return a _StridedRangeIterator, meaning the induction variables must be Int.
-The intention is to lift these restrictions in the future.
+The intention is to lift this restriction in the future.

 Parametric closure